goodmanpzh/Awesome-SWE-Bench/README.md

 # Awesome SWE-bench Research [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of research papers, benchmarks, frameworks, and resources related to **SWE-bench** and large language models for software engineering.
+A curated list of research papers, benchmark, frameworks, and resources related to **SWE-bench** and large language models for software engineering.
 This repository aims to provide a comprehensive and regularly updated collection of works on evaluation, methods, and applications.

 [![License](https://img.shields.io/badge/License-Apache_2.0-green.svg)](./LICENSE)